grid-line

 74% of consumers are more likely to make a purchase from a company that hosts reviews on its website (Nosto)

 Across all industries, social proof is a powerful tool for wooing new customers.
-Beauty brands who host reviews on their own channels are winning loyalty from an audience that is 80% women.
+Beauty brands that host reviews on their own channels are winning loyalty from an audience that is 80% women.

-Around 3 in 5 consumers prefer brands that featuring user-generated content on their websites (Nosto)
+Around 3 in 5 consumers prefer brands that feature user-generated content on their websites (Nosto)

 undefined